mechy88/CSMC223-Processor-Simulator/README.md

 08: jle - Jumps to a code segment if the flag is LESS THAN OR EQUAL\
 09: jge - Jumps to a code segment if the flag is GREATER THAN OR EQUAL\
 10: jz - Jumps to a code segment if the flag is ZERO\
-11: jnz - Jumps to a code segment if the flag is NOT ZERO\
+11: jnz - Jumps to a code segment if the flag is NOT ZERO

+**Registers:**

+Size: 32 bits\
+PC - Program Counter\
+AC - Accumulator\
+IR - Instruction Register\
+DR - Decoder Register (holder of memory address of the instruction to be executed)

+**Control Unit:**
+- A class that manipulates PC, AC, IR, & DR
+- Contains functions that operate on each opcode\
+**NOTE:** Make another class for instruction set that holds ISA; static.